datacarpentry/python-ecology-lesson/episodes/00-before-we-start.md

 4. Testing, validating, and adjusting implemented solution.

 While _"Programming"_ refers to all of the above steps, _"Coding"_ refers to step 3 only: _"Implementing the solution in a specific computer language"_.
+It's important to note that _"the best"_ computational solution must consider factors beyond the computer.
+Who is using the program, what resources/funds does your team have for this project, and the available timeline all shape and mold what "best" may be.

 #### If you are working with Jupyter notebook: